Definition and Example of the HIPAA Law and Privacy Rule

 Under the HIPAA law, there are four rules that health care providers must follow:

 - HIPAA Privacy Rule: Protects the type of data that is communicated

 - HIPAA Security Rule: Protects the security of databases

 - HIPAA Enforcement Rule: Explains how to enforce the rule and about hearings and penalties

 - HIPAA Breach Notification Rule: Requires health care providers to notify people when there has been a breach of protected health data

-Protected Health Information, or PHI, includes any data that may be transmitted or kept that contains individually identifiable health information.
+HIPAA guards your protected health information, or "PHI," which includes any data that may be transmitted or kept that contains individually identifiable health information.

 Individually identifiable health information is data that can be used to identify the patient.
 For instance, it can mean details such as name, address, date of birth, or Social Security number.
 It also includes any data related to the patient's physical or mental health, health care that has been provided, or payment details.
 Under the HIPAA Privacy Rule, this data is protected.

 Health plans, health care clearinghouses, health care providers who transmit health information, and other health care entities have standards that they must abide by.
 But there are also companies that do not have to follow these rules.
 Here are some examples:

 - Direct-to-consumer (DTC) genetic testing companies